Lawyers, hobbyists and even a bridal shop are making masks — and giving them away

 One group of “craftivists” from the Washington region formed the Million Mask Challenge to make masks and N95 mask covers for health providers.
 The idea came together thanks to nine people who had never met before.
 It started on an Arlington neighborhood Facebook group that was organizing efforts to combat the coronavirus, and the conversations turned into a Zoom conference call.
 Now, two weeks later, the group has more than a thousand volunteers who have already made more than 20,000 masks.

-Vanessa Fulton, an attorney in the District and one of the group’s co-founders, and helped create the pattern the group uses for their masks.
-Fulton, 32, said she first got involved because making 10 or so masks a night was something productive to do amid all the stress from the pandemic — and a better alternative than watching Netflix or scrolling through Facebook.
+Vanessa Fulton, an attorney in the District and one of the group’s co-founders, helped create the pattern the group uses for its masks.
+Fulton, 32, said she got involved because making 10 or so masks a night was something productive to do amid all the stress from the pandemic — and a better alternative than watching Netflix or scrolling through Facebook.

 “I knew I needed a distraction, but I didn’t want to distract myself so much that I was just burying my head in the sand,” Fulton said in a telephone interview, while sewing masks.
 “It makes people feel empowered to be able to make something.”

 Fulton said she’s been working eight-hour days volunteering for the group.
-As the Million Mask Challenge grows, she said she hopes they will retain the sense of community among everyone sewing masks for hospitals, nursing homes and pediatricians.
-On their Facebook group, Fulton has been live-streaming tutorials and question-and-answer sessions to help those who are just learning so they can get involved.
+As the Million Mask Challenge grows, she said she hopes it will retain the sense of community among everyone sewing masks for hospitals, nursing homes and pediatricians.
+On the group’s Facebook group, Fulton has been live-streaming tutorials and question-and-answer sessions to help those who are just learning so they can get involved.

 “In a lot of ways, a lot of people need a community right now.
 We’re all isolating at home,” she added.
 “A lot of people feel kind of helpless, waiting for this invisible enemy to come.”

 Becca AbuRakia-Einhorn, a D.C. resident who lives in Brookland, is not affiliated with the Million Mask Challenge but saw neighbors in a Facebook group asking whether anyone was making masks to sell.
-AbuRakia-Einhorn, 31, sews for herself and her 7-month old son as a hobby, so she wrote back.
+AbuRakia-Einhorn, 31, sews for herself and her 7-month-old son as a hobby, so she wrote back.
 But rather than charging, she asked them instead to make a donation to one of several D.C. nonprofit organizations.

 A few Facebook messages and emails later, AbuRakia-Einhorn is preparing to make 99 masks and counting.
 She has received requests from as far away as Wisconsin and said she’s already helped raise hundreds of dollars for several D.C. nonprofits.